dedalozzo/www.elephantoncouch.com/_docs/advanced-topics.md

 ---
 layout: docs
-title: Temporary views
+title: Advanced topics
-permalink: /docs/cli/temporary-views/
+permalink: /docs/advanced-topis/
 ---

 Getting Jekyll installed and ready-to-go should only take a few minutes.
 If it